|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 Step # 3 - Formulate a Summary Statement

-On this track we have finished our discussion on obstacles to change by examining investments in maintenance.
+In this section, we have finished our discussion on obstacles to change by examining investments in maintenance.
 Would you agree that this obstacle to change may be one of the most difficult to overcome?
 Our Exercise focus for the obstacle of investments in maintenance was asking the price.

-On the next track we will discuss affirming self worth.
-Our case study on this track involves Jacqueline.
+In the next section, we will discuss affirming self worth.
+Our case study in this section involves Jacqueline.
 Over several sessions with Jacqueline, I found it productive to put self worth into different perspectives using four methods.
 These four methods for affirming self worth are eliminating the idea, unrestricting the idea, acknowledging personal worth, and the compassionate perspective.

 Peer-Reviewed Journal Article References: